brandonmarshal/lsx-demo-theme/logs/week54/logs-week54-day2.md

     -   **Updated all 3 PRs against a 6-item documentation checklist:** added a "Status" section to each reflecting real current CI/mergeable state (#3403 genuinely `CONFLICTING`/`DIRTY` against #3401, linked to issue #3438); confirmed all 3 already use the correct routed PR template; added a missing DoD checklist section to #3400 and refreshed all 3 to current truth; filled in real Keep-a-Changelog-style entries on each PR and on root `CHANGELOG.md`; added Linear + PR links to the agent's own `CHANGELOG.md`; replaced the plain "Part of LS-4214" footer with a proper "Related Issues" section on all 3
     -   Rewrote GitHub issue #3438 into the correct Refactor template structure, preserving all existing content — pure structural remap, nothing deleted
     -   Reviewed #3401's human approval (Zared) — confirmed one real, not-yet-actioned finding (2 files still referencing a pre-restructuring flat file path) as still true against current repo state, recommended as a small follow-up commit pending go-ahead
--   **Current state:** all 3 PRs' documentation now accurate and complete; #3403 still has a real, unresolved merge conflict against #3401; the 2 stale flat-path references remain outstanding pending approval to fix
+-   **Stack merged** — PRs #3400, #3401, and #3403 all merged to `develop`, completing User Story 1 (the `pr-creation-agent` → `pr-agent` merge and Agent Skills restructure); `agents/pr-agent/` is now the single, portable, tested PR agent, `agents/pr-creation-agent/` no longer exists
--   I rebased the stack in dependency order (`aiops`→`develop`, `refactor`→`aiops`, `fix`→`refactor`), resolving the `pr-creation-agent` deletion conflict by keeping the deletion and the `CHANGELOG.md` conflicts by hand-merging both sides' entries, verifying ancestry and a full passing test/lint run before each push.
+-   **Current state:** Stories 2–4 remain for a follow-up stack; the 2 stale flat-path references from #3401's review are still outstanding pending approval to fix

 ---